memgonzales/hdl-flip-flop/README.md

 ## Built Using
 This project consists of source codes and test benches written in the hardware description language **Verilog**.

-If Icarus Verilog is installed, run the following command on the terminal to compile the Verilog program:
+If <a href = "http://iverilog.icarus.com/">Icarus Verilog</a> is installed, run the following command on the terminal to compile the Verilog program:

 ```
 iverilog -o <name of vvp file>.vvp <name of source code>.v <name of test bench>.v